pdonis/simpleblog3/README.md

 - The ``copyright`` extension automatically generates copyright metadata based on the starting and ending year of blog entries.

-- The ``feed`` extension generates feeds for your blog.
+- The ``feed`` extension generates feeds for your blog's index page.
 Both RSS 2.0 and Atom feeds are supported.
-Currently only your blog's index page will have a feed generated, but extending that is on the To Do list (see below).
 This extension also supports archived feeds per RFC 5005 (this only works for Atom feeds since the RSS spec does not appear to support this), which lets you limit the size of your syndication feed file by archiving old entries.